Why direct response TV marketing is still effective

 Any advertisement that engages consumers and asks them to respond directly to a brand in the form of a click, call or purchase, including but not limited to mailers, billboards, social and display advertisements, emails, texts or calls is known as responsive or accountable advertising.
 When TV is the medium, it is known as Direct Response TV Advertising, or DRTV.

 Over the last 20 years, the industry has seen a variety of video lengths utilized on TV and the internet, including 30 minutes, 120 seconds, 60 seconds, 30 seconds and 15 seconds.
 Now six-second pre-rolls are a standard.
-As society’s attention span get shorter, the advertisements are getting shorter as well, and messaging is more succinct.
+As society’s attention spans get shorter, the advertisements are adopting the short form model as well, and messaging is more succinct.

-Turn on the TV, and you will catch plenty of DRTV ads from emerging brands such as Away, Peloton, Hims and UNTUCKit.
+Turn on the TV, and you will catch plenty of DRTV commercials from emerging brands such as Away, Peloton, Hims and UNTUCKit.
 The reason these companies choose to utilize DRTV is because it is particularly effective for launching and building brands that are looking beyond digital and social channels.
 With that said, it’s important to note that it’s not just startups using this medium.

-It is more efficient when it comes to total audience measurement, there are DRTV avails on all major cable and broadcast networks and the ads motivate customers to engage on one channel as well as across multiple channels.
-Typically, DRTV creative costs are significantly lower than brand advertising.
+It is more efficient when it comes to total audience measurement, there are DRTV avails on all major cable and broadcast networks and the tv commercials motivate customers to engage on one channel as well as across multiple channels.
+Typically, DRTV creative costs via production companies are significantly lower than brand advertising.
 All these benefits add up to faster measurement of campaign ROI.

 Direct response ads have been used by brands since the 1980s, but we’ve come a long way from the late-night infomercials that hawked wares while most people slept.
 Today, infomercials as long-form DRTV ads, and now the shorter DRTV spot ads, can be viewed at all hours.
-They still air because companies see a direct correlation of investment in media spend correlating with company revenue and sales growth.
+They still air because companies see a direct correlation of investment in media buying correlating with company revenue, lead generation and sales growth.